tcollier/sommelier/README.md

 (classically male suitors) with another set of _N_ items (classically females the suitors wish to marry).

-## Gale-Shapely Algorithm
+## Gale-Shapley Algorithm

-This gem provides a variant of the [Gale-Shapely algorithm](https://en.wikipedia.org/wiki/Stable_marriage_problem#Solution).
+This gem provides a variant of the [Gale-Shapley algorithm](https://en.wikipedia.org/wiki/Stable_marriage_problem#Solution).
-Gale-Shapely guarantees a complete matching (i.e. every suitor is paired with exactly one female and vice versa).
+Gale-Shapley guarantees a complete matching (i.e. every suitor is paired with exactly one female and vice versa).
 Though this algorithm assumes every member of either group has a complete ranking of the other group.
 For large populations, this is not always practical.

 ## Variation

-The algorithm applied here has a few key differences from Gale-Shapely
+The algorithm applied here has a few key differences from Gale-Shapley

 1. The number of dishes and wines do not need to be equal.
 2. Neither dishes nor wines need to have a complete ranking of the other set.